Get valuable eCommerce growth content delivered to your inbox.

 Build An Understanding

 Depending on your role, you should have an understanding of your business, industry and generally what is going on.
-No one expects you to know the in’s and outs of the latest AdWords interface changes (The New AdWords for 2017) or the latest details for every social media platform (Ad Updates from Instagram, Facebook, & Pinterest) but you should have a general idea of what is out there.
+No one expects you to know the in’s and outs of the latest Google Ads interface changes or the latest details for every social media platform (Ad Updates from Instagram, Facebook, & Pinterest) but you should have a general idea of what is out there.
 Having an understanding doesn’t mean you become an expert and try to do everything yourself.
 What it does mean is that you can bring ideas to your team and agency, hold your own and on a very important note, know if who you are interviewing is blowing smoke.

 Have a Conversion.
 Not A Speech.